PLSysSec/cargo-scan/README.md

 python3 scan.py -c <crate name> -m
 ```

 Both of the above will download the requested crate to `data/packages`.
-To instead scan a test crate in `data/test-packages`, use `-t`, e.g.
+To instead scan a test crate in `data/test-packages`:
 ```
-python3 scan.py -c permissions-ex -t
+python3 scan.py -c <crate name> -t
 ```

 You can play around with this by adding your own example Rust crates in `data/test-packages`.